apeteri/democamp-kepler-2013/README.md

 democamp-kepler-2013
 ====================

-Source code for DemoCamp Budapest (Kepler 2013 edition)
+Source code for the presentation at DemoCamp Budapest (Kepler 2013 edition)

 Additional links: